elisaveloso/case_cats_and_dogs/README.md

 - Deep learning model for cat and dog image classification
 - Pre-trained on a large dataset of labeled cat and dog images
 - Utilizes advanced neural network architecture for accurate predictions
+- Furthermore, the project is still in progress and new commits will happen soon.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to Case Cats and Dogs, please follow these guidelines: